Jason Fuiman is Co-Managing Partner and Chair of the Firm’s Labor and Employee Benefits practice.

 Jason has extensive experience in the selection of plan service providers, from the initiation of the RFP process through the negotiation of provider contracts.
-He also acted as counsel on the creation of the first Medicare Part D Prescription Drug Plan by an international union.

 While attending George Washington University in Washington, D.C., Jason was a contributor to the Public Contracts Law Journal and a member of the Entertainment and Sports Law Association.
 Before attending law school, he worked as a Legislative Correspondent for Congresswoman Nydia M. Velazquez of New York, and as a Staff Assistant for the U.S. House of Representatives Small Business Committee.